The Best US Islands For a Summer Escape

 Hilton Head (South Carolina)

 The Lowcountry’s most beloved summer retreat, Hilton Head Island, is defined by wide, sand dune-flanked beaches, and historic homes draped with Spanish moss.
-High-season here revolves around outdoor exploration and excursions that enable easy social distancing.
-You could start the morning with a round of golf (the island boasts 24 championship courses), followed by a bike ride or hike to an idyllic beach.
-Then round out the day on the water, dolphin-spotting from the deck of a boat or kayaking through peaceful salt marshes.
+High-season here revolves around outdoor exploration and excursions: a round of golf (the island boasts 24 championship courses), followed by a bike ride or hike to an idyllic beach, for example.
+Round out the day on the water, dolphin-spotting from the deck of a boat or kayaking through peaceful salt marshes.

 Where to stay: The most luxurious hotel on Hilton Head Island is The Inn & Club at Harbour Town – a 60-room hotel with its own clubhouse overlooking the Harbour Town Golf Links.
 If basking in the sunshine is your top vacation priority, find a spot by the pool, or take advantage of free transportation to Sea Pines Beach Club.